btabia/pulse/README.md

-# Pushing Unstructured Loose Soft Elements
+# Pushing Unstructured Loose Soft Elements (PULSE)

 This tutorial guides you through setting up the environment for the PULSE project, including Isaac Sim, Isaac Lab, and key dependencies.